The-Code-Monkey/styled-system/README.md

 This is a continuation of the work done by jxnblk.

 The project is a set of addons for styling and live updating components based on a prop architecture rather than using pure styled-components or other styling format.

+Currently, I can only confirm that anything pre V1 will work with styled-components v5.

+V1 and up will work with styled-components V6.

+Hopefully on the V2 branch we can confirm that emotion works without errors.

 ## Built With